American Indian Exposition: History

+No expositions were held in 1942-45 nor 2020-21.

 Miss American Indian Exposition

 The title "Miss American Indian Exposition," came into existence in the 1930s, when a young woman, Imogene Carter, was selected to represent the AIE.
 The event has been reintroduced many times, and the requirements have undergone several changes.
 In 2015, the AIE Board retired the title until it could reassess the qualifications and other requirements.
 In January, 2016, AIE reinstated this aspect of the program.
 It opened competition to any young American Indian woman who wished to enter.
 Previously, competition was limited to actual tribal princesses.
 To promote education, the title holder would be expected to serve as a mentor for young women, and the winner each year would receive a scholarship.
 The winner of the 2016 competition is Marquela Pewewardy, who is 17 years old and whose mother is Kiowa and whose father is Comanche.She plans to enroll in Oklahoma University, when she graduates from Elgin High School.